How to Grow Garlic

-Garlic grows in virtually every part of the world, in temperate regions, subtropical and tropical regions, and it will grow easily in your garden too.
-Garlic is grown not from seed (typically), but from individual garlic cloves.
-One clove, given the right conditions, will produce a bulb or head containing many cloves, so it is a productive plant for sure!
+Garlic grows in many regions around the world, including temperate regions, subtropical and tropical regions.
+Garlic is typically grown by planting an individual garlic clove.
+Cloves are separted from a garlic bulb.
+One clove, given the right conditions, will produce a garlic bulb or head containing many cloves, so it is a productive plant for sure!
 The garlic plant sends up a elongated, cylinder-shaped, solid, smooth stem, which can grow up 3 feet tall.
 The leaves, which are flattish, narrow, and about fifteen centimeters long, emerge from the bottom of the plant.
 Garlic plants have narrow, skinny leaves and they need all the sun they can get, and they need as little competition as possible from weeds.

 Garlic, a Plant Description